wellcomecollection/.github/profile/README.md

 Our GitHub account contains the code and configuration we use to build and run these services.
 Everything we've made is open source, made available under an MIT licence.

-We develop in the open, so that others can learn from our mistakes and successes.
+We work in the open, so that others can learn from our mistakes and successes.

 ## Key services